Midwest College of Oriental Medicine-Skokie — Admission Snapshot 2026

 Adjust the sliders to see how every decimal point affects your outcome.

-Calculated via College Portal’s Human-Intelligence (HI) Methodology & Editorial Standards.
+Calculated via College Portal's Human-Intelligence (HI) Methodology & Editorial Standards.
+Verified by Sohaib Ahmad Khan.

-Midwest College of Oriental Medicine-Skokie SAT Requirements
+Midwest College of Oriental Medicine-Skokie Test Requirements

 In this competitive environment, standardized scores are no longer elective; they serve as a critical standardized benchmark to validate high school GPA and course rigor.
-Applicants should aim for scores within or above the middle 50% range of the 2025 admitted class to remain viable in the Holistic Review process.
+Applicants should aim for scores within or above the middle 50% range of the 2026 admitted class to remain viable in the Holistic Review process.
 At institutions that remain test-optional, submitting a high-percentile score is still the primary strategy for securing merit-based scholarships and distinguishing one's profile in a high-volume applicant pool.

 Midwest College of Oriental Medicine-Skokie Profile

-Name: Midwest College of Oriental Medicine-Skokie
+Is a Midwest College of Oriental Medicine-Skokie Degree Worth It?

-33.33% of the students are receiving Pell Grant and 66.67 percent are receiving Federal Grants.
+33.3% of the students are receiving Pell Grant and 66.7 percent are receiving Federal Grants.
 So it is a better choice to go to Midwest College of Oriental Medicine-Skokie and apply for PELL or federal loan grants.

 At Midwest College of Oriental Medicine-Skokie, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Midwest College of Oriental Medicine-Skokie as your choice in the form.

-The average annual income of a graduate in the United States is USD: 40595
+The average annual income of a graduate in the United States is $40,595.

 Masters Degree Programs